nakaizura/AVMR/README.md

-## Adversarial Video Moment Retrieval by Jointly Modeling Ranking and Localization
+## Adversarial Video Moment Retrieval by Jointly Modeling Ranking and Localization (AVMR)
 This is our implementation for the paper:

 Da Cao, Yawen Zeng, Xiaochi Wei, Liqiang Nie, Richang Hong, Zheng Qin.
 2020.
 Adversarial Video Moment Retrieval by Jointly Modeling Ranking and Localization.
 In The ACM International Conference on Multimedia (ACM MM '20).
 ACM, Seattle, United States.